 On September 20, 2019, the Central Coast Water Board adopted Resolution R3-2019-0089, General Waiver for Specific Types of Discharges (2019 General Waiver), which replaced the 2014 Waiver.
 The 2019 General Waiver retained the existing discharge categories in the 2014 General Waiver.
 Changes in the 2019 General Waiver included formatting changes, an update in terminology relating to trenchless construction drilling muds and grinding slurry, requirement of an implementation plan for sediment removal projects that impact riparian or wetland vegetation, clarification of disposal options for treated groundwater, expansion of authorized injection materials for in-situ remediation, and clarification of cleanup work plan requirements, and identification of well rehabilitation activities as part of in-situ groundwater remediation and conditionally waives waste discharge requirements for the specific types of discharges listed in Attachment A.

 On August 24, 2023, Central Coast Water Board adopted Order R3-2023-0044, which amended the 2019 Waiver.
 Order R3-2023-0044 added Residual Wastewater from Reverse Osmosis Drinking Water Supply Treatment Systems to the discharge categories covered by the 2019 General Waiver, Attachment A, Section A, providing conditions for the discharge of residual wastewater from reverse osmosis drinking water supply treatment systems for small water systems and private domestic where the water provided exceeds the primary maximum contaminant level (MCL) for nitrate or is under threat of not meeting the MCL for nitrate and conditionally waiving waste discharge requirements for the specific types of discharges listed in Attachment A.

+On August 23, 2024, Central Coast Water Board adopted Order R3-2024-0035.
+Order R3-2024-0035 renewed the terms of Order R3-2019-0089 with only minor changes, including a revision of the title to include the terms “Limited-Threat,” and minor formatting changes.

 This General Waiver waives the requirement to submit a report of waste discharge for the specific types of discharges in Attachment A, Section A, provided that the associated conditions are met.
 The requirement to submit a report of waste discharge is not waived for specific types of discharges in Attachment A, Sections B and C. The listed discharges will not have significant effects on water quality provided that the discharger complies with the corresponding conditions.
 Discharges not specifically identified in Sections A, B, or C must meet the general conditions identified in the above findings to be eligible for the General Waiver.

-As authorized by Water Code section 13269, this General Waiver renews the 2019 General Waiver.
+As authorized by Water Code section 13269, this General Waiver revises the 2024 General Waiver.

-For dischargers enrolled in the 2019 General Waiver, a new report of waste discharge is not required at the time this General Waiver is adopted unless requested by the Executive Officer.
+For dischargers enrolled in the 2024 General Waiver, a new report of waste discharge is not required at the time this General Waiver is adopted unless requested by the Executive Officer.
 New dischargers must submit a report of waste discharge, as set forth in General Condition number 7.